damassi/mcp-artsy-analytics/README.md

 Then launch the `modelcontextprotocol` [inspector](https://modelcontextprotocol.io/legacy/tools/inspector):

 ```
-npx @modelcontextprotocol/inspector
+bunx @modelcontextprotocol/inspector
 ```

-Make sure the setup looks like the below:
+Make sure the setup looks like the below, and (critical!) be sure to add correct `Environment Variables` as seen in `.env.example`:

 <img width="1512" height="828" alt="Image" src="https://github.com/user-attachments/assets/f33ce877-eedc-473c-a5a4-cf05637d619b" />